AnKing-VIP/AnKing-Note-Types/.github/ISSUE_TEMPLATE/question.md

  - [ ] I've verified that I use the latest version of the note type by redownloading it from AnkiWeb
  - [ ] I've checked if anyone else asked this question before by looking through the issue reports.
+ - [ ] I've read through the README documents on this github and/or watched the tutorial video on the note types

 #### What Anki version are you using?